 Exam Type: No Exam

-Student performance will be assessed on the basis of class participation and, more significantly, short papers submitted in response to the practice problems.
+Student performance will be assessed on the basis of class participation (15%) and a paper submitted at the end of the semester (85%).

-This seminar invites students to explore the theory and practice of interpretation in public and private law.
+This seminar invites students to explore the theory and practice of interpretation in public law.
 We will begin with an introduction to the field of law and language—considering both legal and linguistic scholarship of relevance to the practice of legal interpretation.
-And we will extend this scholarship to an in-depth, comparative analysis of the law’s approach to interpretation in the fields of constitutional law, statutes, and contracts.
+And we will extend this scholarship to an in-depth, comparative analysis of the law’s approach to interpretation in the fields of constitutional law and legislation.